Personal, Social and Health Education (PSHE), SRE and P4C

 The intent of our PSHE curriculum is to deliver a curriculum which is accessible to all and that will maximise the outcomes for every child so that they know more, remember more and understand more.
 As a result of this they will become healthy, independent and responsible members of a society who understand how they are developing personally and socially, and give them confidence to tackle many of the moral, social and cultural issues that are part of growing up.
 We provide our children with opportunities for them to learn about rights and responsibilities and appreciate what it means to be a member of a diverse society.
 We provide our children with opportunities for them to learn about rights and responsibilities and appreciate what it means to be a member of a diverse society.Our children are encouraged to develop their sense of self-worth by playing a positive role in contributing to school life and the wider community.

 At Kippax Ash Tree we use the (Islington) You, Me and PSHE Scheme to teach PSHE.
 The scheme provides a clear and progressive PSHE curriculum which meets the statutory requirements for SRE.
-It is divided in to several units:
+You can find each year groups PSHE units on their year group page.
+The scheme is divided in to several units:

 • Sex and relationship education (SRE)